Under-threat UK Retailer Arcadia Rejects Emergency Loan Offer - UrduPoint

 Under-threat UK Retailer Arcadia Rejects Emergency Loan Offer

-British clothing retail group Arcadia, ravaged by coronavirus lockdowns and fierce online competition, on Monday rejected an emergency loan offer, even as it teeters on the brink of bankruptcy
+British clothing retail group and Topshop owner Arcadia, ravaged by coronavirus lockdowns and fierce online competition, on Monday rejected an emergency loan offer, even as it teeters on the brink of bankruptcy

-London, (APP - UrduPoint / Pakistan Point News - 30th Nov, 2020 ) :British clothing retail group Arcadia, ravaged by coronavirus lockdowns and fierce online competition, on Monday rejected an emergency loan offer, even as it teeters on the brink of bankruptcy.
+London, (APP - UrduPoint / Pakistan Point News - 30th Nov, 2020 ) :British clothing retail group and Topshop owner Arcadia, ravaged by coronavirus lockdowns and fierce online competition, on Monday rejected an emergency loan offer, even as it teeters on the brink of bankruptcy.

-Some 13,000 jobs are at risk at the company's flagship stores including Topship, Topman, Dorothy Perkins, Burton, Miss Selfridge, Evans and Wallis.
+Some 13,000 jobs are at risk at the company's flagship stores including Topshop, Topman, Dorothy Perkins, Burton, Miss Selfridge, Evans and Wallis.

 British media reported the group was poised to enter administration, in what would be another body blow to Arcadia boss Philip Green and the Covid-hit British retail sector.